abinit/abinit/doc/tutorial/eph4isotc.md

 the relatively flat states located slightly above $\ee_F$ along the $\Gamma-A$ segment.
 Ab-initio calculations showed that these states contribute the most to the e-ph coupling.
 <!-- due to a strong coupling with the $E_{2g}$ vibrational modes. -->
-The two bands crossing at the K point at ~1eV are $\pi-\pi^*$ bands.
+The other two bands crossing at the K point at around 1eV are $\pi-\pi^*$ bands.

 To compute the so-called fatbands, one can use perforn a NSCF calculation with a $\kk$-path and [[prtdos]] 3.
 This is left as optional exercise.
-Plots of fatbands produced with AbiPy starting from the *FATBANDS.nc* file are available [here](https://abinit.github.io/abipy/gallery/plot_efatbands.html).
+Fatbands plots produced with AbiPy starting from the *FATBANDS.nc* file are available [here](https://abinit.github.io/abipy/gallery/plot_efatbands.html).

 <!--